Pinafore/nlp-hw/dan/readme.md

 What to turn in
 ----------------

+TODO: Update for Gradescope

+0. Submit your model file
 1. Submit your `dan.py` file.
 2. Submit your `analysis.pdf` file.
 (Please make sure that this is **PDF** file!)